uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/operations/spmm.rst

    - ``spmm_optimize`` and ``spmm`` are asynchronous.
    - The algorithm defaults to ``spmm_alg::default_alg`` if a backend does not support the provided algorithm.
+   - The container type of all the handles and ``workspace`` must be consistent and use either USM pointers or SYCL buffers.

    .. rubric:: Input Parameters